Westroads Development

 New Westroads Mall food court Flagship Commons plans to open by Dec.
 21

-Wow bet that sucks to not take advantage of the Christmas shoppers except for the last few days before Christmas."This is something truly on the edge of the national food and restaurant scene," Chief Executive Nick Hogan said.
+"This is something truly on the edge of the national food and restaurant scene," Chief Executive Nick Hogan said.
 "Everybody nationally is scrambling to put together projects like this."

 Other features include: a variety of seating and service options; a patio for diners at Blatt Beer & Table; a large fireplace in the center of the space and ping pong and foosball tables.